Lenin | WIC Studio Lenin | WIC Studio

 Billie’s fight for freedom is not only his own.
 It is a call for all of us to see, to act, and to demand justice

-Craig Russel
+Russel Craig

 The Waverly Two

-Terrence Richardson and Ferrone Claiborne should never have lost their freedom.
+Terence Richardson and Ferrone Claiborne should never have lost their freedom.
 In 1998, they were accused of killing a police officer in Waverly, Virginia.
 A jury found them not guilty, yet through a rare legal maneuver, a judge sentenced them to life in prison anyway.
 Their only crime was being young Black men in a system that too often values punishment over truth.

-For more than two decades, Terrence and Ferrone lived behind bars while families, advocates, and organizations like I_am_HUMAN and Life After Justice refused to give up.
+For more than two decades, Terence and Ferrone lived behind bars while families, advocates, and organizations like I_am_HUMAN and Life After Justice refused to give up.
 We lobbied the Department of Justice, pressed Senators, and carried their story to the White House.
 We fought because their story is not just about two men.
 It is about a system that can strip away innocence and silence lives.

 Their freedom is a victory, but it is also a reminder.
 Years of life were stolen.
 Families were torn apart.
 Justice was delayed.
 The story of the Waverly Two proves why we must keep fighting: because wrongful convictions are not statistics, they are human beings whose dignity and freedom matter.